aptos-labs/developer-docs/apps/docusaurus/docs/move/move-on-aptos/move-security-guidelines.md

 ### Randomness - test-and-abort

-If a `public` function directly or indirectly invokes the randomness API, a malicious user can abuse the composability of this function and aborting the transaction if the result is not as desired.
+If a `public` function directly or indirectly invokes the randomness API, a malicious user can abuse the composability of this function and abort the transaction if the result is not as desired.
 This allows the user to keep trying until they achieve a beneficial outcome, undermining the randomness.

 #### Example Vulnerable code